Updated March 6, 2023

-Head To Head Comparison Between Oracle vs SQL Server (Infographics)
+Head To Head Comparison Between Oracle and SQL Server (Infographics)

 Below is the top 14 difference between Oracle vs SQL Server

-Both Oracle vs SQL Server are popular choices in the market; let us discuss some of the major Difference Between Oracle vs SQL Server:
+Both Oracle vs SQL Server are popular choices in the market; let us discuss some of the major Difference:

 The other major feature between these two databases is the capability of transaction control.
 A transaction is defined as a group of operations and tasks to be treated as a single unit.
-MS SQL will by default commit and execute each command/task as a unit and roll backing is difficult.
-The commands to make this process a lot more efficient are BEGIN TRANSACTION, COMMIT, ROLLBACK, END TRANSACTION, etc. whereas in case of Oracle every database connection is a new connection treated as a new transaction.
-All the changes are made in memory and nothing is actually done explicitly unless an external COMMIT command is not used.
+MS SQL will, by default, commit and execute each command/task as a unit and roll backing is difficult.
+The commands to make this process a lot more efficient are BEGIN TRANSACTION, COMMIT, ROLLBACK, END TRANSACTION, etc. In the case of Oracle, every database connection is a new connection treated as a new transaction.
+All the changes are made in memory, and nothing is actually done explicitly unless an external COMMIT command is not used.

 Database objects organization is different for both the databases.
 In the case of MS SQL, all the database objects such as views, tables, and procedures are sorted by database names.
-The logins assigned to the users are granted accesses to specific objects and databases.
-The file in an SQL server is of a private, unshared disk type whereas in case of Oracle all this is arranged as per schemas and shared among the relevant users.
+The logins assigned to the users are granted access to specific objects and databases.
+The file in an SQL server is of a private, unshared disk type, whereas in the case of Oracle, all this is arranged as per schemas and shared among the relevant users.
 Every schema and users’ accesses are governed by the roles and permissions assigned to that group.

 Oracle vs SQL Server Comparison Table

 Let us discuss the comparison between Oracle vs SQL Server are as follows: